 Of course, there’s a bunch of TV programming that’s not available for free.
 This includes content on the “cable” channels like ESPN, AMC, TBS, CNN, Fox News, and Discovery.
 In the past, you had to have a cable or satellite subscription to get these channels.
 Now you don’t.

 To get live TV without cable, you’ll need what’s called a live TV, or internet TV, streaming service.
-At this time, there are three legitimate options: fuboTV, YouTube TV, Sling TV, PlayStation Vue, YouTube TV, Hulu Live TV, and more.
+At this time, there are four legitimate options: fuboTV, YouTube TV, Sling TV, PlayStation Vue, YouTube TV, Hulu Live TV, and more.
 Each of these internet TV services will let you watch a slew of channels like ESPN, ESPN2, FX, AMC, A&E, Disney, and TNT among many other popular channels.
 Think of these Internet TV services as inexpensive cable TV without the contracts.
 Plans start at $20 per month with no contracts.
 Each service offers a free trial so you can check them out for yourself.
 These services are described in detail in the Streaming Service Guide (you’ll find the link at the bottom of this page).

 A note for sports fans.
 You can get a lot of sports channels with fuboTV/YouTube TV/Sling TV/PlayStation Vue: all the ESPN networks, Fox Sports, beIN, and more.
 With an antenna you can watch live sports on ABC, CBS, FOX, and NBC.
 But, if you’re like me, you’ll want even more.
 You’re in luck.
 You can watch EVERY game in EVERY major sport, LIVE, without cable.

 In fact streaming services will allow you to watch more live sports than with your cable plan, because you can avoid all the blackouts and restrictions.
 How do you do it?
 For starters, every sport now has its own streaming service: NFL Game Pass, NBA League Pass, MLB.tv, NHL TV, fuboTV and MLS TV (soccer), and Tennis TV.
 You can live stream every game without cable using these.
 So for now, know that you don’t have to worry about sports.
 You’ll have all the sports you want.